Rob Gronkowski’s Girlfriend Camille Kostek Gets Flirty, Wearing Bedroom Nightie And White Stiletto Heels

 “I never know what to do when I stand alone for a pic.
 This one felt the most natural, so I’ll go with this.”

-With one well manicured hand placed firmly on her hip and the other reaching up — fingers splayed apart — to almost touch the framed vintage picture, Kostek makes a serious impression.
+With one well-manicured hand placed firmly on her hip and the other reaching up — fingers splayed apart — to almost touch the framed vintage picture, Kostek makes a serious impression.

 Her Instagram fans and followers tend to agree, with the share having attracted over 10,000 likes and numerous comments since having been posted just an hour or so ago as of the writing of this article.

 A devoted girlfriend in addition to her other positive attributes, Camille Kostek has made headlines most recently for her clap back against Jacksonville Jaguars cornerback Jalen Ramsey.
-According to TMZ, Ramsey made the mistake of publicly insulting her boyfriend, Rob Gronkowski — claiming that Gronk was “not that good” and insinuating that he could contain him if given the opportunity.
+According to TMZ, Ramsey made the mistake of publicly insulting her boyfriend, Rob Gronkowski, claiming that Gronk was “not that good” and insinuating that he could contain him if given the opportunity.

 For her part, Kostek — when prompted by the folks at TMZ — offered up a fierce comeback to Ramsay’s trash talk.